jensenav/jensenav/README.md

 - 👋 Hello, I'm Navead Jensen.
-My current work is as a civil engineer doing numerical analysis for seismic design of embankment dams.
+I split my time between Machine Learning applications to Geotechnical Engineering problems and numerical analysis for Geotechnical Earthquake Engineering.
-- 👀 I'm currently learning more about classification analysis along with all other things Data Science related.
+- 👀 I'm currently learning more about classification analysis along with all other things Machine Learning and Data Science related.
 - 📫 naveadjensen@gmail.com

 <!---